austinmacmath/EMPTI/README.md

 7. Start the application:`DEBUG=synergy-app:* npm start`
 8. Navigate to [localhost:3000](http://localhost:3000) in your browser for the homepage and `localhost:3000/<UID>/<EMAIL ID>` for the different email prompts

+## Generating new UIDs
+Run `node make_id.js`.
+This will create a new random 20 digit string for a user.

 ## To Do
 * prevent user from backpaging and modifying answers
     * solution: flag user once final submission and redirect page